tonyho/app-framework-binder/doc/afb-bindings-writing.md

-HOWTO WRITE a PLUGIN for AFB-DAEMON
+HOWTO WRITE a BINDING for AFB-DAEMON
 ===================================
     version: 1
     Date:    09 juin 2016